 - Managing stress: High stress levels can disrupt hormones, so practices like yoga, meditation and good sleep habits may help.

-While PCOS can make it harder to conceive, many people go on to have healthy pregnancies.
-If you’re trying to get pregnant, talk to your doctor about PCOS treatment options to help improve fertility.
+While PMOS can make it harder to conceive, many people go on to have healthy pregnancies.
+If you’re trying to get pregnant, talk to your doctor about PMOS treatment options to help improve fertility.